Structure-Aware Sparse-View X-ray 3D Reconstruction: Experiment

 \textbf{Robustness Analysis.} We conduct robustness analysis regarding the number of training projections to compare the performance of different methods when given fewer X-ray projection views.
 The results are plotted as two line charts in Fig.~\ref{fig:proj_num}, where the vertical axis is PSNR (in dB performance) and the horizontal axis is the number of training projections.
 Our SAX-NeRF reliably surpasses SOTA methods by large margins when given different numbers of training projections on both NVS (left) and CT reconstruction (right) tasks.
 Surprisingly, when using even only 60\% of training projections, SAX-NeRF still outperforms other algorithms on the NVS task.
 These results clearly exhibit the superiority and robustness of our proposed method.

 \textbf{Lineformer \emph{vs.} vanilla Transformer.} We replace LS-MSA with G-MSA to conduct comparative experiments.
-For fair comparison, we keep the model parameters the same by fixing the number of channels and heads.
 The experimental results show that our Lineformer significantly outperforms vanilla Transformer by 5.30 and 1.28 dB on the NVS and CT reconstruction tasks while only requiring 3.41\% of vanilla Transformer's computational complexity.
-This evidence suggests the efficiency advantage of our Lineformer.